Adron Doran University Center: Adron Doran

-Was born September 1, 1909, in Graves County, Western Kentucky.
+Adron Doran was born September 1, 1909, in Graves County, Western Kentucky.
 Some would say that he was one of the most influential and progressive of all the former presidents, because of the vast changes he brought about in a time where the school was still in a very infantile state.
 Graduated From Freed-Hardman College in Henderson, Tennessee.
 Former Kentucky House speaker and state representative.
 Earned a doctorate from the University of Kentucky in 1950.

 Was named President of Morehead State University in 1954 and then retired in 1977.
 Died November 23, 2001.

 ADUC today

-The building offers chances for socialization, dining services, the office of the Dean of Students, meeting spaces, the Vice President of Student Life, the University Bookstore, campus post office, Student Government Association, and many other student-related offices.
+The building offers chances for socialization, dining services, the office of the dean of students, meeting spaces, the Vice President of Student Life, the University Bookstore, campus post office, Student Government Association, and many other student-related offices.
 Through recent years of expansion, the center has made way for an on-campus bookstore, where students can shop for textbooks and MSU athletic apparel.